 The UK is among largest donors to education; focus is on girls’ education

-The UK is the second-largest donor country to education, after Germany.
-The UK spent US$1.4 billion on education ODA in 2015, according to OECD data.
+The United Kingdom (UK) is the third-largest donor country to education, after Germany.
+The UK spent US$1.2 billion on education official development assistance (ODA) in 2015, according to Organisation for Economic Co-operation and Development (OECD) data (the latest year for which full date is available).
 However, to get a full picture of a donor’s flows of education assistance, it is important to exclude scholarships and other costs of students from developing countries studying in donor countries; some of these costs are reportable as ODA but do not constitute transnational financial flows.
-If we exclude these costs, the UK is the largest donor country to education.
-Nonetheless, education is not a top priority of the UK’s development funding portfolio: In 2015, it spent 7% of its total ODA on education, ranking only 16th among OECD donor countries (OECD donor country average: 8%).
+If we exclude these costs, the UK is the largest donor country to education, because Germany spends about half of its education ODA on students from developing countries studying in Germany.
+Nonetheless, education is not a top priority of the UK’s development funding portfolio; according to OECD data, in 2015, it spent 7% of its total ODA on education, ranking only 15th among OECD donor countries (OECD donor country average: 8%).

-These funding priorities align with the UK’s stated emphasis on education system improvements, such as teacher training and better support to basic education.
-Priorities for the UK’s education funding are detailed in DFID’s 2013 education position paper, which outlines three priorities:
+These funding priorities align with the UK’s stated emphasis on education system improvements, such as teacher training, and a strong focus on primary education.
+Priorities for the UK’s education funding are detailed in DFID’s January 2018 education position paper (‘DFID Education Policy: Get Children Learning’), which outlines three priorities:

-Overall, the UK directs more of its bilateral education ODA to the poorest countries than other donors.
-The largest share of the UK’s bilateral education ODA goes to low-income countries (39% on average between 2013 and 2015).
-OECD donor countries on average allocate 30% to low-income countries.
-Sub-Saharan Africa was the largest recipient region of UK education ODA (38% between 2013 and 2015).
-By comparison, the donor country average for education assistance directed to sub‑Saharan Africa was 25% in 2015.
-The UK channeled its bilateral education ODA in 2015 mostly through the public sector (37%) which predominantly comprises direct bilateral support to partner governments.
+The largest share of the UK’s bilateral education ODA goes to low-income countries (LICs; 34% on average between 2014 and 2016).
+OECD donor countries on average allocate 37% to LICs.
+Sub-Saharan Africa was the largest recipient region of UK education ODA (33% between 2014 and 2016).
+By comparison, the donor country average for education assistance directed to sub‑Saharan Africa was 29% in the same period.
+The UK channeled its bilateral education ODA in 2015 mostly through multilateral organizations (30%) in the form of earmarked funding for specific purposes or regions.

 The UK also supports the initiative ‘Education Cannot Wait’, a special fund launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.
 The UK has committed £30 million (US$43.6 million) to Education Cannot Wait, making it the largest of five founding donors (other donors: US, the EU, Norway, and the Netherlands).
-However, overall, education accounts for a small proportion of the UK’s humanitarian assistance: 0.5% (or US$ 9 million) of UK humanitarian assistance in 2015 was allocated to the education sector, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).
-The global average share of humanitarian assistance spent on education was 2% in 2015, according to OCHA.
-This is half of the minimum 4% target established by the UN Global Education First Initiative (GEFI).
+However, overall, education accounts for a small proportion of the UK’s humanitarian assistance: 0.21% (or US$4 million) of UK humanitarian assistance in 2016 was allocated to the education sector, according to the UN Office for the Coordination of Humanitarian Affairs.
+It is possible there is additional funding for humanitarian assistance not recorded by OCHA.
+Education may make up a greater proportion of UK humanitarian funding, particularly in light of the large disbursement in 2016 to a refugee facility in Turkey.
+The global average share of humanitarian assistance spent on education was 2.7% in 2016, according to OCHA.
+This is still significantly below the minimum 4% target established by the UN Global Education First Initiative.